Migrate a Bucket’s Storage Backend

 -

 Reduce the fragmentation threshold of the Magma bucket.
-For example, you can choose to reduce the fragmentation threshold to 30%.
-You must consider changing the threshold only if the bucket’s workload is not write-intensive.
+For example, you could choose to reduce the fragmentation threshold to 30%.
+You should only consider changing the threshold if the bucket’s workload is not write-intensive.
 For write-intensive workloads, the best practice for Magma buckets is to leave the fragmentation setting at 50%.
 See Auto-Compaction to learn how to change the bucket’s database fragmentation setting.

 -